-- a. ((The centrifugal chiller equipment requirements, after adjustment in accordance with Section C403.3.2.2 or Section C403.3.2.3, do not apply to chillers used in low-temperature applications where the design leaving fluid temperature is less than 36°F. The requirements do not apply to positive displacement chillers with leaving fluid temperatures less than or equal to 32°F. The requirements do not apply to absorption chillers with design leaving fluid temperatures less than 40°F.)) The requirements for air-cooled, water-cooled positive displacement, and absorption chillers are at standard rating conditions defined in the reference test procedure.
+- a.
+The centrifugal chiller equipment requirements, after adjustment in accordance with Section C403.3.2.2 or Section C403.3.2.3, do not apply to chillers used in low-temperature applications where the design leaving fluid temperature is less than 36°F. The requirements-do not apply to positive displacement chillers with leaving fluid temperatures less than or equal to 32°F. The requirements do not apply-to absorption chillers with design leaving fluid temperatures less than 40°F. The requirements for air-cooled, water-cooled positive displacement, and absorption chillers are at standard rating conditions defined in the reference test procedure.
 The requirements for centrifugal chillers shall be adjusted for nonstandard rating conditions per Section C403.2.3.1 and are only applicable for the range of conditions listed there. - b.
 Compliance with this standard can be obtained by meeting the minimum requirements of Path A or B. However, both the full load and IPLV shall be met to fulfill the requirements of Path A or B. - c.
 Chapter 12 of the referenced standard contains a complete specification of the referenced test procedure, including the referenced year version of the test procedure.

-Attachment A
+A new table, Table C403.3.2(13) is added and reads as follows:

-Table C403.3.2(13) f. g. h. i

-HEAT PUMP AND HEAT RECOVERY CHILLER PACKAGES - MINIMUM EFFICIENCY REQUIREMENTS
+Table C403.3.2(13) f. g. h. i HEAT PUMP AND HEAT RECOVERY CHILLER PACKAGES - MINIMUM EFFICIENCY REQUIREMENTS